rajeshvkothari/oom/Internal/NEW_GIN_README.md

 	  Open the SDC application, click on the OnBoard tab.
       Click 'CREATE NEW VSP'
       Give the name to VSP, i.e.  cci_ric_vsp.
-      Select the Vendor as 'cci', Category as 'Network Service (Generic)', ONBOARDING PROCEDURE as 'Network Package' and give it a description then click on 'CREATE'.
+      Select the Vendor and the Category as 'Network Service (Generic)' and give it a description then click on 'CREATE'.
-      In the 'Software Product Details' box click on the License Agreement as 'Internal' and select 'Licensing Version', 'License Agreement' and 'Feature Groups'.
+      In the 'Software Product Details' box click on the warning as 'Missing' and select 'Licensing Version', 'License Agreement' and 'Feature Groups'.
       Goto 'Overview'.
 In the 'Software Product Attachments' box click on 'SELECT File' and upload nonrtric/ric/qp/qp-driver/ts based on your requirement.
       Click on Submit and enter commit comment then click on 'COMMIT & SUBMIT'.